-Since the beginning of civilizations agriculture farming is one sector that impacts and in turn is impacted the most by environment.
+Since the beginning of civilizations agriculture farming is one sector that impacts and in turn, is impacted the most by the environment.
 Hence sustainability of the human race in India and this world depends a lot on the environmental friendliness of our agriculture.

-India is facing a food crisis thanks to the systematic uninterrupted destruction of agriculture land and food production systems over the last five decades through uncontrolled use of chemical fertilisers, pesticides, mono-cropping and other intensive agricultural practices.
-Instead of looking at the real problem the Indian government is favouring false solutions like genetically engineered (GE) food crops.
+India is facing a food crisis thanks to the systematic uninterrupted destruction of agriculture land and food production systems over the last five decades through uncontrolled use of chemical fertilizers, pesticides, mono-cropping, and other intensive agricultural practices.
+Instead of looking at the real problem the Indian government is favoring false solutions like genetically engineered (GE) food crops.